nasa/HyperCP/README.md

 directories (i.e. 'L1C_Anoms', 'L1D', 'L1E', 'L2', 'L2_Spectral_Filter')

 (Note: Data, Plots, and Logs directories are not tracked on git.)
+*{To Do: Change output path of plots to match output path of data.}

 ## Guide